hyunjunian/Poor-Charlie-s-Almanack/en.md

 But I will tell you how my consideration of speech length created the subject matter of the speech itself.
 I was puffed up when invited to speak.
 While not having significant public speaking experience, I do hold a black belt in chutzpah, and I immediately considered Demosthenes and Cicero as role models and anticipated trying to earn a compliment like Cicero gave when asked which was his favorite among the orations of Demosthenes.
 Cicero replied, “The longest one.”

-However, fortunately for this audience, I also thought of Samuel Johnson’s famous comment when he addressed Milton’s poem [*Paradise Lost](https://www.poetryfoundation.org/poems/45718/paradise-lost-book-1-1674-version) and correctly said, “No one ever wished it longer.”
+However, fortunately for this audience, I also thought of Samuel Johnson’s famous comment when he addressed Milton’s poem [*Paradise Lost*](https://www.poetryfoundation.org/poems/45718/paradise-lost-book-1-1674-version) and correctly said, “No one ever wished it longer.”
 And that made me consider which of all the 20 Harvard School graduation speeches I had heard that I had wished longer.
 There was only one such speech, given by Johnny Carson, specifying Carson’s prescriptions for guaranteed misery in life.
 I, therefore, decided to repeat Carson’s speech, but in expanded form with some added prescriptions of my own.
 After all, I am much older than Carson was when he spoke, and I have failed and been miserable more often and in more ways than was possible for a charming humorist speaking at a younger age.
-I am plainly well qualified to expand on Carson’s theme.*
+I am plainly well qualified to expand on Carson’s theme.

 What Carson said was that he couldn’t tell the graduating class how to be happy, but he could tell them from personal experience how to guarantee misery.
 Carson’s prescription for sure misery included:

-- Ingesting chemicals in an effort to alter mood or perception.
+1. Ingesting chemicals in an effort to alter mood or perception.
-- Envy.
+2. Envy.
-- Resentment.
+3. Resentment.

-> Carson said he couldn’t tell the graduating class how to be happy, but he could tell them from personal experience how to guarantee misery.
->

 I can still recall Carson’s absolute conviction as he told how he had tried these things on occasion after occasion and had become miserable every time.